 The reported information can be submitted on an aggregate basis, with the only “plan-level” information being general plan information.
 Importantly, plans can satisfy their reporting obligations by having third-parties, such as carriers, third-party administrators (TPAs), or pharmacy benefit managers (PBMs) submit the required information on their behalf, explained further below.

 Employer Action Items

-As mentioned, group health plans and carriers are required to submit their first pharmacy report by December 27, 2022 (for calendar years 2020 and 2021).
 To comply with this new requirement, employer plan sponsors will need the assistance of their carriers, TPAs, PBMs, or other similar vendors.
 In fact, the Departments stated in the interim final rule that they anticipate it will be rare for group health plans to report the information on their own, as employers generally do not have access to all of the information required.
 As such, employers should do the following, based on their funding type:

 - Fully insured: Confirm with their carriers that they will be complying with this requirement, as it appears that most carriers are completing the reporting on behalf of fully insured plans.
 In addition, employers should consider entering into a written agreement requiring their carrier to complete this reporting.
 Employers with fully insured plans who contract with their carrier to complete the reporting will not be held liable for any failure to report.

 - Self-insured: Identify and contract with a TPA/PBM to fulfill this requirement on the plan’s behalf and confirm the TPA/PBM has the necessary plan information to comply with the requirement.
 Self-insured employers are ultimately liable for any failure to report, regardless of whether they enter into a written agreement with their TPA/PBM to complete reporting.
 However, employers may still consider entering into a written agreement that requires their TPA/PBM to complete the reporting to protect itself contractually against a potential vendor failure.